 Long and interesting history

-You can still see remnants of these tragic events on the streets of Kiev, especially around Maidan Nezalezhnosti area where the pictures of those who lost their lives are displayed.
+You can still see remnants of these tragic events on the streets of Kyiv, especially around Maidan Nezalezhnosti area where the pictures of those who lost their lives are displayed.

-It was founded at the beginning of the 5th century and over four centuries later it became the center of Kievan Rus – the federation of East Slavic tribes that is considered the cultural ancestor of modern Russia, Belarus and Ukraine.
+It was founded at the beginning of the 5th century and over four centuries later it became the center of Kievan Rus – the Federation of East Slavic tribes that is considered the cultural ancestor of modern Russia, Belarus and Ukraine.

-From the year 1363 on Kiev was part of Grand Duchy of Lithuania, Polish-Lithuanian Commonwealth, Cossack Hetmanate, Russian Empire, Ukrainian People’s Republic, Soviet Union and finally, in 1991 it became the capital of the independent state.
+From the year 1363 on Kyiv was part of Grand Duchy of Lithuania, Polish-Lithuanian Commonwealth, Cossack Hetmanate, Russian Empire, Ukrainian People’s Republic, Soviet Union and finally, in 1991 it became the capital of the independent state.

 Beautiful golden dome churches

 Golden dome churches are somehow the symbol of Eastern Europe and there is no better place to admire them than Kyiv.

-Another UNESCO place – Saint Sophia Cathedral – and especially its interior takes a breath away (when you’re there be sure to climb to the bell tower for one of the best views of Kiev!).
+Another UNESCO place – Saint Sophia Cathedral – and especially its interior takes a breath away (when you’re there be sure to climb to the bell tower for one of the best views of Kyiv!).

 But my three favorite churches, all looking like straight from the fairy-tale, are St. Michael’s Golden-Domed Monastery, St Andrew’s Church and St Volodymyr’s Cathedral.
-If you like shiny places you’re in for a treat!

 If you have time I definitely recommend taking a tour at Pechersk Lavra as this place is really fascinating!
 Click here for more details and current prices!